-- poetic form, meaning and language
+- Poetic form, meaning and language

-- a selection of post-2000 specified poetry
+- A selection of post-2000 specified poetry

-- a specified range of poetry from: either a literary period (pre- or post-1900) or a named poet from within a literary period
+- A specified range of poetry from: either a literary period (pre- or post-1900) or a named poet from within a literary period

-Non-Examination Assessment (Coursework) 20% of the total A Level
+Non-Examination Assessment (Coursework)

-Pupils write one comparative essay of 2500 -3000 words based on two texts of their choice, as agreed by their teacher.
+Pupils write one comparative essay of 2500 - 3000 words based on two texts of their choice, as agreed by their teacher.
 Pupils must undertake extensive independent research and essays will be informed by literary criticism, theory, and contextual knowledge.
 This aspect of the course will be directed, but not taught, by teachers, and is completed in the Upper Sixth year.
 As this is a two-year course, pupils are expected to work on their coursework during the summer between their Lower Sixth and Upper Sixth years.